MicrosoftDocs/entra-docs/docs/global-secure-access/concept-traffic-dashboard.md

 Select the **Configure tenant restrictions** button to navigate to the **Session management** are of Global Secure Access, where you can check the settings of your tenant restrictions.

-## Web content filtering
+## Web category filtering

-The **Web content filtering** widget displays the top categories of web content that were blocked by the service.
+The **Web category filtering** widget displays the top categories of web content that were blocked by the service.
 These categories can be used to determine what sites or categories of sites you might want to block.

 - **Transactions**: Shows the total number of transactions in the last 24 hours.
 - **Users**: The number of distinct users (UPN) accessing the destination in the last 24 hours.